Many people consider bank accounts to be fairly standard. They are simply a place to put your paycheck and pay your bills.

 While you may simply want an account to park your paycheck before paying bills, your bank account may offer additional perks that could save you money on your day to day expenses.

-Many banks now offer optional perks and additional services to their customers.
+Many banks now offer optional perks and promotions to their customers.
 Some of the common benefits include cell phone protection, shopping discounts, buyer protection and extended warranties, and roadside assistance.

 In most cases, the only thing you need to do to access these perks is use your account debit card or auto pay for the relevant bills.
 For example, to access cell phone protection, you’ll need to pay your cell bill through your account.